Knowledge Management for Effective Global Health Programs

 Managing and maximizing knowledge and continuous learning in global health programs is a development imperative.
 Global health programs operate with scarce resources, high stakes, and urgent needs for coordination among partners and donors.
 Knowledge management (KM) provides solutions to these challenges.

-Through a combination of lectures, case studies, presentations, and discussions, this course:
+Through a combination of lectures, case studies, presentations, and discussions:

-• Demonstrates, through real-life examples, how KM and OL can be applied to strengthen public health systems and maximize available knowledge to reach public health objectives.
+2. Demonstrates through real-life examples how KM and OL can be applied to strengthen public health systems and maximize available knowledge to reach public health objectives.